 Step 3

-Arrange the arugula on your plates, then add the cheese, fruit and basil leaves.
-Drizzle the dressing over the caprese salad, and top with pumpkin seeds if you are using (image 4).
+Arrange the arugula on your plates, then add the cheese, blackberries and cherries and basil leaves.
+Drizzle the dressing over the salad, and top with pumpkin seeds if you are using (image 4).
 Then enjoy!

 - Use the best and freshest produce you can.
 This is all about the flavours of the creamy mozzarella and fresh sweet fruit, so use good quality produce.